CumulusNetworks/docs/content/guides/NVUE Command Reference/Set-and-Unset-Commands/BGP-Set-and-Unset-Commands.md

 ### Example

 ```
-cumulus@leaf01:mgmt:~$ nv set vrf default bgp peer-group SPINE bfd min-tx-interval 400
+cumulus@leaf01:mgmt:~$ nv set vrf default router bgp peer-group SPINE bfd min-tx-interval 400
 ```

 - - -

 ## nv set vrf \<vrf-id\> router bgp peer-group \<peer-group-id\> ttl-security

-Provides commands to configure the TTL security hop count for the peer group to prevent attacks against eBGP, such as denial of service (DoS) attacks.
+Provides commands to configure the TTL security hop count for the peer group to prevent attacks against eBGP, such as denial of service (DoS).
 By default, BGP messages to eBGP neighbors have an IP time-to-live (TTL) of 1, which requires the peer to be directly connected, otherwise, the packets expire along the way.
 An attacker can adjust the TTL of packets so that they look like they originate from a directly connected peer.
 The BGP TTL security hops option inverts the direction in which BGP counts the TTL.
 Instead of accepting only packets with a TTL of 1, Cumulus Linux accepts BGP messages with a TTL greater than or equal to 255 minus the specified hop count.

 - - -